okpalandev/eddy-engine/README.md

 ## A CFD(Computation Fluid Dynamics) Simulation engine.

-### Compling the Project on any Platform:
+### Compling the Project on any OS:
 ```bash
 $ make all CC=gcc
 ```
 ### If you have cl, or Microsoft Developer Command Prompt
-### You can compile the project on windows using the command.
+### You can compile the project on windows powershell using the command.
 ```bash
 $ make all
 ```